coderamen666/srd-v3.5-md/spells/spells-s.md

 -   **Spell Resistance:** No

 You can form an existing piece of stone into any shape that suits your purpose.
-While it's possible to make crude coffers, doors, and so forth with *stone shape,* fine detail isn't possible.
-There is a 30% chance that any shape including moving parts simply doesn't work.
+While it’s possible to make crude coffers, doors, and so forth with *stone shape,* fine detail isn’t possible.
+There is a 30% chance that any shape including moving parts simply doesn’t work.

 *Arcane Material Component:* Soft clay, which must be worked into roughly the desired shape of the stone object and then touched to the